MezMerrit/AU-School-Handwriting-Fonts/README.md

 - - - -

 The AU School Handwriting Fonts are purposefully designed with minimal under and over shoot at Cap Height, X-Height, Baseline and Descender, making them perfect for use by teachers.
+Adjusting the fonts to fit dotted thirds pre-ruled mediums can be achieved using Adobe products or, alternatively Inkscape (a free Open Source alternative for parents).

 - - - -